-Lacing across the ankle area in "2-1-3" sequence creates a firm Double Cross that reduces pinching and may help prevent painful "lace bite" in tightly laced boots or skates.
+Lacing across the ankle area in “2-1-3” sequence reduces pinching and may help prevent painful “lace bite” in tightly laced boots or skates.

-• Cross the ends on the inside and emerge through the set of eyelets two rows higher up the shoe (skip past one pair of eyelets).
-This is row 2 of the "2-1-3" sequence.
+• Cross the ends on the inside and emerge through the set of eyelets two rows higher up (skip past one row).
+This is row 2 of the “2-1-3” sequence.

 • Cross the ends on the outside and feed in through the next lower set of eyelets.
 This is row 1 of the “2-1-3” sequence.

-• Cross the ends on the inside and emerge through the set of eyelets two rows higher up the shoe (skip past one pair of eyelets).
-This is row 3 of the "2-1-3" sequence.
+• Cross the ends on the inside and emerge through the set of eyelets two rows higher up (skip past one row).
+This is row 3 of the “2-1-3” sequence.